homebridge/homebridge-config-ui-x/README.md

 * `log` - [See below for details](#log-viewer-configuration).
 * `sudo` - [See below for details](#sudo-mode).
 * `restart` - The command to run when a restart request is sent from the browser.
 If not populated it will just terminate the Homebridge process and let your process manager (like systemd) restart it.
-* `temp` - The path to the file that can display your current CPU temperature in WEB UI. eg. `/sys/class/thermal/thermal_zone0/temp`
 * `theme` - [See wiki for details](https://github.com/oznu/homebridge-config-ui-x/wiki/Themes)
 * `ssl` - [See below for details](#enabling-ssl)